Esteph27/Bridal-Union/README.md

 When thinking of the user needs separately: for a future bride, wedding dress hunting can often be time-consuming and overwhelming, therefore the UX intends to take that away by offering something that is clean, focused as well as intuitive.
 We can also assume that this user will most likely be using their mobile phones more frequently than desktops screens (especially as a busy bride planning her wedding, most of the time looking for dresses are done on the commute to work).
 Therefore, responsivity and navigation are integral to the design and flow of the site.
 I have used the Bootstrap grid system, a selection of <a href="https://getbootstrap.com/" target="_blank">Bootstrap elements</a>, <a href="https://bootswatch.com/lux/" target="_blank">Bootswatch Lux</a> theme elements and custom CSS to allow for this.

 For the designer, promoting their work can also be challenging and time-consuming, to target this, the UX intends to promote their work in an elegant, interactive and efficient way.
-With this in mind, the focal point throughout the site are the images posted by the designers, therefore the UX was designed to act as a canvas to host these images in a responsive and eye catching way.
-To allow for this, I have used a Bootswatch Lux theme as the main theme for the site, <a href="https://getbootstrap.com/docs/4.0/examples/album/" target="_blank">Bootstrap album </a> elements as well as custom CSS.
+With this in mind, the focal point throughout the site are the images posted by the designers, therefore the responsiveness of the images is very important.
+To allow for this I have used Bootstrap elements, Bootstrap Album example together with custom CSS so that the images can be viewed seamlessly across different screen sizes without visualising impairing them and allowing for better UX.
+In addition, the UX has to enables the user to intuitively navigate through out the site to view the relevant designer information with less clicks, to target this I have used call to action buttons in convenient places for the user to click on.

 ------

 ## USERS

-As outlined previously, there are two main users for Bridal-Union are:
+As outlined previously, there are two main users for Bridal-Union:

 **User 1** - A freelance wedding dress designer who is looking to promote their work, get client bookings and sell their services whilst expanding their clientele.